-Goal: By 2020, the population size of Snow Leopard in key areas remains stable in the Mongolian part and is increased by at least 25% in the Russian part, at least 150% in the Kazakh part and Chinese part of the ASER compared to 2010; and the area of occupied habitat by Snow Leopard remains stable in the Mongolian, Kazakh and Chinese part and is increased by at least 31% in the Russian part of the ASER compared to 2010."
-Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Turgen & Kharkhiraa Mountain, Altan Khukhii, Tsambagarav Mountains, Jargalant-Bumbat, Baatarkhairkhan mountain range, Argut River Watershed, Chikhachev Ridge, Mongun-Taiga Massif, Tsagan-Shibetu Ridge, Sayanoshushensky Nature Reserve and its buffer zone, Sengelen Ridge, Tunkinsky Ridge (details in Annex 9).
+Goal: By 2020, the population size of Snow Leopard in key areas remains stable in the Mongolian part and is increased by at least 25% in the Russian part of the ASER compared to 2010; and the area of occupied habitat by Snow Leopard remains stable in the Mongolian part and is increased by at least 31% in the Russian part of the ASER compared to 2010. \ Key areas are: Sielkhem mountain range, Gulzat and Tsagaan shuvuut mountain, Turgen & Kharkhiraa Mountain, Altan Khukhii, Tsambagarav Mountains, Jargalant-Bumbat, Baatarkhairkhan mountain range, Argut River Watershed, Chikhachev Ridge, Mongun-Taiga Massif, Tsagan-Shibetu Ridge, Sayano-shushensky Nature Reserve and its buffer zone, Sengelen Ridge, Tunkinsky Ridge.

-Photo 4: Snow Leopard (Naturepl.com/Lynn M. Stone/WWF)
+Photo 4: Snow Leopard (Naturepl.com/ Lynn M. Stone/ WWF)

-Table 2: Prioritization of Threats; Key: R = Russia, C = China, K = Kazakhstan, M = Mongolia and L = low threat, M = medium threat, H = high threat, VH = very high threat.
-Note: Please be aware that the overall threat rating is produced from an algorithm combining all direct threats on all of the targets.
-Even though individual threats might not be ranked as 'high' or 'very high', together all threats make the case for conservation action, especially for a region which is still largely intact.
+Table 2: Prioritization of Threats; Key: R = Russia, C = China, K = Kazachstan, M = Mongolia and L = low threat, M = medium threat, H = high threat, VH = very high threat.